 Fundamental aspects of acoustic wave propagation and the interaction of acoustic waves with matter are important in fields as diverse as phonon physics and seismology.

 Ultrasonic wave generation, propagation and attenuation provide compositional and structural information in:

-There is increasing interest in ultrasonic wave scattering in inhomogeneous materials varying from sea-bed sediments, modern (composite) materials, through to foodstuffs and biological tissues.
+There is increasing interest in ultrasonic wave scattering in inhomogeneous materials varying from sea-bed sediments and modern (composite) materials, through to foodstuffs and biological tissues.
 This provides the basic physics of ultrasonic testing and imaging.

-We are also interested in wave propagation in complex media in biomedical ultrasound for applications like focused ultrasound surgery and drug delivery, where nonlinear effects can be important.
+We are also interested in wave propagation in complex media in biomedical ultrasound for applications such as focused ultrasound surgery and drug delivery, where nonlinear effects can be important.

 Other imaging, monitoring and inspection techniques include:

 Crucial to the exploitation of these methods in a quantitative scientific manner is the successful development of devices which generate and detect acoustic waves.

 Equally important is the successful implementation of validated computational models to describe physical acoustics phenomena.
 High-performance computing platforms are increasingly being used to solve large-scale 3D problems.

 We promote physical acoustics and ultrasonics and their contribution to fundamental science and its applications.